Aug. 13 at 12:10 AM

 Investment Summary

--- Cullinan Therapeutics is a clinical-stage biopharmaceutical company that recently underwent a major strategic shift, expanding from a pure oncology focus into Immunology and Inflammation (I&I).
+-- Cullinan Therapeutics is a clinical-stage biopharmaceutical company that recently expanded from a pure oncology focus into Immunology and Inflammation (I&I) while rapidly advancing its core assets toward registrational tracks.

--- The company’s primary value driver is CLN-978, a CD19-directed T-cell engager (TCE) being developed for multiple autoimmune indications, including SLE and RA.
+-- The company’s primary immunological value driver is CLN-978, a CD19-directed T-cell engager (TCE) demonstrating deep tissue-resident follicular reset in SLE and RA, alongside velinotamig for plasma cell-driven diseases.

 Financials (at

--- Fully Diluted Share Count: Approximately 81 million shares.
-This includes ~62 million common shares outstanding as of February 2026, plus ~17.3 million stock options and ~2.0 million restricted stock units (RSUs).
+-- Fully Diluted Share Count: Approximately 81 million shares, incorporating common shares outstanding (~64.4 million as of July 2026) alongside outstanding stock options and RSUs.

 -- Fully Diluted Market Cap: ~

--- Cash Runway: Management expects current resources to provide a runway into 2029, bolstered by a lean operating structure and potential milestone payments from partners.
+-- Cash Runway: Management explicitly reiterated that current resources provide a runway into 2029.

 Pipeline, Stage, and Mechanism of Action (MoA)